 We all wish we could we could grow money on trees, or inherit an inheritance we didn’t know we had, or rub a magic lamp to take care of all expenses for that next dream trip.
 I can almost hear the excitement in the emails and tweets of people who stumble upon my blog for the first time, because as one of them put it, reading about my travel adventures can make it seem like I’ve discovered the secret of always having enough money to travel!
 Unfortunately, the truth is far from it, and saving money for travel is a conscious effort I’ve been making for the past many years.

+[Update September 2018]: I’m excited to share that after 7 years of travelling the world – 5 of those without a home or permanent address – I’ve written a book about my journey!
+Called The Shooting Star, this book charts my journey from the cubicle to the road and from small-town India to remote corners of the globe.
+Order your copy on Amazon or Flipkart now, and drop me a note if you do so I can send you a virtual hug!
 After my recent trip to Spain, many of you have written to me to ask questions like what’s the best time to visit the country, and whether it’s really possible for a vegetarian to survive without eating supermarket food.
 I’ve written travel tips for a first trip to Europe before, but I thought it would be a good idea to dig specifically into Spain this time.
-So here goes, ten travel tips to make your life travel planning to Spain simpler:
+So here goes, ten travel tips to make your life travel planning to Spain simpler: 1.
+What’s the best time to go to Spain?
+I skipped Spain …

 While boarding my flight from Barcelona to Delhi a few days back, the familiar heartache crawled its way back to find me.
 My month-long adventures in Spain were ending; I already missed the gorgeous olive countryside, the long lunches, the longer siestas, the best sangrias in the world, and the cobbled streets of sleepy old towns that first made me fall in love with Europe.
 Admittedly, getting upgraded to business class on Turkish Airlines helped nurse the pain, but it wasn’t until I started chatting up my co-passenger on my second flight from Istanbul to Delhi, that I knew I was on my way to new adventures.
 Before you start getting ideas, this isn’t about that Bollywood story where girl meets boy and the rest is predictable!